jupyter/nbdime/docs/source/usecases.rst

 Basic diffing use cases
 -----------------------

-We assume that basic correct diffing is fairly straightforward to implement, but there are still some issues to discuss.
+While developing basic correct diffing is fairly straightforward, there are still some issues to discuss.

-Other tasks (will make issues of these):
+Other tasks (issues will be created for these):

   - Plugin framework for mime type specific diffing.